sri-rang/securities-case/README.md

 ## The Assignment

-Please refactor the index.html to a AngularJS page.
-The AngularJS page should show all the instruments and their prices on them.
+Please refactor the index.html to a AngularJS or React page.
+The page should show all the instruments and their prices on them.
 Instrument price updates should preferably be shown and highlighted in this page using the available WebSocket.

-please create a clone of this repository and send me a zip-file or just fork this repository and sent me the pull request!
+please create a clone of this repository and send me a zip-file or sent me a pull request!